PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 The "Finally Nailed Tabs" release

 * Colors for Tabs!
-	* When creating TabGroup can now specify
+	* When creating TabGroup you can now specify
 	* Text & Background color of all tabs
 	* Text & Background color of selected tab
 	* If nothing is specified then the Look and Feel theme will be used (which turned out GREAT)